PhilipVigus/Learning-Notes/goal-tracking.md

 ## Overall

 * Build a simple web app with a database
+	* Over the course of the week, including the weekend challenge, I built three web apps.
+I now feel comfortable with the design philosphy for building apps that interface with SQL databases, which I'm very pleased with.
+All three apps do what they are intended to do as far as the user stories I completed are concerned.
+The chitter challenge is not complete, and I may come back to finish it at some point in the future.
 * Follow an effective debugging process for database applications
+	* I am very happy with how my debugging process is working generally.
+I've moved from being anxious whenever a bug occurs to being able to systematically debug an application, including those using databases.
+There were several occasions during the chitter challenge in particular where I had some very subtle bugs, and I was very pleased that I was able to fix them
 * Explain the basics of how databases work (e.g. tables, SQL, basic relationships)
+	* I am broadly happy with this, and enjoyed learning SQL.
+However, the one area of weakness that still needs work is many-to-many relationships.
+I did not get as far as the user story that utilises these in the chitter challenge, and will need to come back to improve my understanding of this area in the future.

 ### Monday